 WJP's original research and data is grounded in the World Justice Project Rule of Law Index®.
-The Index measures how the rule of law is experienced and perceived worldwide based on household and expert surveys in 128 countries and jurisdictions.
-Our data provides current and reliable information to policy makers, civil society organizations, academics, citizens, businesses, and legal professionals, among others.
+The Index measures how the rule of law is experienced and perceived worldwide based on household and expert surveys in 139 countries and jurisdictions.
+Our data provides current and reliable information to policy makers, civil society organizations, academics, the media, citizens, businesses, and legal professionals, among others.
 It is intended to encourage policy reforms, guide program development, and inform research to strengthen the rule of law.

 Reports and Resources